 3. Give students the training and experience to further their career in industry.

 An undergraduate degree in Engineering, Science or Pharmacy, with a cumulative GPA of at least 3.0 on a 4.0 scale is expected.
-International students (and students from Puerto Rico) must also submit scores from the Test of English as a Foreign Language (TOEFL) All degree students are required to submit GRE scores, two letters of recommendation, and official transcripts.
+International students (and students from Puerto Rico) must also submit scores from the Test of English as a Foreign Language (TOEFL) All degree students are required to submit two letters of recommendation, and official transcripts.
 Applicants concerned about appropriateness of their background should contact the Pharmaceutical Engineering concentration coordinator.

 For the Master of Business & Science (MBS) degree, students take 8 courses (24 credits) in the sciences and 19 credits in business.
 In addition, students must attend 12 colloquium events to qualify for graduation.
 The business requirements include courses in finance & accounting, marketing, communication & leadership, capstone, ethics and electives.